 Very few events happen in which there are no issues or problems encountered, mainly because there are so many moving parts when planning and staging an event.
-Frankly, any event that goes off without even a minor snag should be considered a miracle.
+Frankly, any event that goes off without even a minor snag should be considered a miracle, and you should really always expect there to be last-minute changes and workarounds.

 The problem with this is that very few people outside of the events industry are aware of this fact.
 Which is why some clients or attendees get so worked up about even minor problems or issues at an event.
 And in the case of events like weddings or parties, there are added expectations and emotions, which can magnify even the smallest of problems.